22 Top-Rated Beaches in California

 5. La Jolla Shores, La Jolla

-La Jolla Shores has public restrooms, showers, and a picnic area.
-Lifeguards are on duty year-round during daylight hours.
+La Jolla Shores has public restrooms, outdoor showers, and a picnic area.
+To ensure beach safety, lifeguards are on duty year-round during daylight hours.

-The picture-perfect seaside town of La Jolla is ideal for romantic getaways.
 For those who would like to spend the night here, the four-star Estancia La Jolla Hotel & Spa provides plenty of pampering for the price.
-This luxurious resort property features traditional Spanish architecture and is set on 10 acres of landscaped gardens.
-The hotel has several restaurants, a café, spa, and an outdoor saltwater swimming pool.
+This luxurious resort property features traditional Spanish architecture and is set on nine acres of landscaped gardens.
+The hotel has two restaurants, a full-service spa, and an outdoor saltwater swimming pool.
+Other amenities include yoga classes, a fitness center, and poolside cabanas.

 6. Stinson Beach, Marin County

-Stinson Beach may be the crown jewel in the Northern California coastline, and it's only 20 miles north of San Francisco, although the winding drive through Marin County's rolling hills takes longer than the mileage suggests.
+Tucked away behind dense redwood forests, Stinson Beach is a crown jewel of the San Francisco Bay Area coastline, as well as one of the best beaches in Northern California.
+It's only 20 miles north of San Francisco, although the winding drive through Marin County's rolling hills takes longer than the mileage suggests.

 The beach of Stinson Beach (also the town name) is a protected part of the Golden Gate National Recreation Area.
 This area has wonderful hiking trails, including the spectacularly scenic Dipsea Trail that traverses the coastal hillsides, valleys, and redwood forests.
 The seven-mile hike begins in Stinson Beach and winds up in the charming town of Mill Valley.